Summit Medical Group

 No other medical group in Knoxville provides the level of convenient, available access to urgent care services.

-Summit Medical Group is dedicated to the mission of providing quality care, value and service to the communities we serve.
+Summit Medical Group practices evidence-based medicine as part of our overall commitment to the mission of providing quality care, value and service to the communities we serve.

-This singular commitment has led our physicians to maintain recognition in three of the National Committee for Quality Assurance's (NCQA) programs: the Diabetes Recognition Program (DRP), Patient-Centered Medical Home, and the Heart/Stroke Recognition Program.
+This singular commitment has led our physicians to maintain recognition in the National Committee for Quality Assurance's Patient-Centered Medical Home Program.

 Quality Awards and Recognition